Harnessing the wind: Historic offshore wind project now producing energy off Virginia Beach coast

 It takes about two hours to reach the wind turbine site.

-Along the way Christina Trapani, the first male, noticed a helium balloon made into the number 2 bobbing in the water.
+Along the way Christina Trapani, the first mate, noticed a helium balloon made into the number 2 bobbing in the water.

 “These things are very dangerous for marine life.”